OpenType/opentype-layout/proposals/20200423-AdamTwardoch-LABL-table.md

 _By Adam Twardoch on 23 April 2020_

-This is a proposal that I circulated in 2013 on the OpenType list.
+This is a heavily-revised version of a proposal that I circulated in 2013 on the OpenType list.
 It had almost no response, but time passes and times change, so I’d like to pitch it again.
 This time, I’d like to suggest that the table could be adopted by the OpenType format officially, or could be unofficially adopted by some tool and client vendors.

-I’d like to propose a new SFNT table `LABL`, which will map glyph IDs to `name` table records which contain human-readable labels for the glyphs.
+I’d like to propose a new SFNT table `LABL`, which serves a function similar to the `name` table, but its records contain human-readable labels for the glyphs included in the font.
 Below is a short introduction of the idea, followed by a draft proposal of the actual table structure, along with some examples, and a loose commentary.

 ## Rationale

+> PostScript names are not enough, there are various legitimate cases where a font vendor would like to include human-readable descriptions for glyphs.
+My `LABL` proposal is very lightweight.
+It follows the structure of the `name` table so that all existing code that deals with the `name` table can be re-used with little or no adaptation.
+All all font parsers and tools can be made aware of the `LABL` table with little or no effort.

 In the past years, we have observed a true surge in *icon fonts*, where primarily web designers have been putting graphical symbols into fonts, and using them as UI web elements.
 The idea, of course, isn’t new.
 Quite likely, it’s been pioneered by Microsoft in their Marlett font which was used to draw certain UI elements in Windows 95.